gyrostable/dynamic-rateprovider/README.md

 We say (and indicate in the `ValueUpdated` event) that the pool is out of range `BELOW` if the true price is below $\alpha'$ and it's out of range `ABOVE` if the true price is above $\alpha'$.

-### Formulas for `.updateToEdge()`
+### Formulas for `updateToEdge()`

-`.updateToEdge()` checks that the pool is out of range and then updates the rateprovider such that the pool is just at the corresponding edge of its price range post-update (lower edge if the true price is below the price range pre-update, upper edge if the price is above the price range pre-update).
+`updateToEdge()` checks that the pool is out of range and then updates the rateprovider such that the pool is just at the corresponding edge of its price range post-update (lower edge if the true price is below the price range pre-update, upper edge if the price is above the price range pre-update).
 The following formulas are implemented in `BaseUpdatableRateProvider._updateToEdge()`.

 If the `UpdatableRateProvider` corresponds to asset x, then the pool is out of range `BELOW` iff